fogg-lab/tissue-model-analysis-tools/README.md

 # Fogg Lab Tissue Model Analysis Tools

-A command-line application for automated high-throughput analysis of cancer and endothelial cell dynamics in hydrogels.
+An application for automated high-throughput analysis of cancer and endothelial cell dynamics in hydrogels.

 **Try the interactive demo notebook in Google Colab**